 Table 1.
-Impaired water bodies listed by the Nevada Division of Environmental Protection on Nevada's final 2006 303(d) impaired waters list Table 2.
-Fourteen relevant stream gages in the Las Vegas Valley that are operated and maintained by the U.S. Geological Survey7 Table 3.
-The annual frequency that parameters are sampled/measured for the Mainstream Program Table 4.
-The annual frequency that parameters are sampled/measured for the Tributary Program List of Appendices Appendix A Las Vegas Wash Water Quality Monitoring Programs Evaluation and Recommendations Appendix B Colorado River Basin Salinity Control Act Appendix C Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NEV2003504) issued to Clark County Parks and Recreation (referred to in the permit as Clark County Parks and Community Services) Appendix D Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NEV2003514) issued to Clark County Parks and Recreation (referred to in the permit as Clark County Parks and Community Services) Appendix E Nevada Division of Environmental Protection Permit (Permit No. NV0021911) for Authorization to Discharge from Municipal Separate Strom Sewer Systems to Waters of the United States under the National Pollution Discharge Eliminations System issued to the cities of Henderson, Las Vegas, and North Las Vegas, Clark County, and Clark County Regional Flood Control District Appendix F List of Water Quality Parameters Sampled in 2010/2011 by the U.S. Geological Survey at Station No. 094196783 (upstream of LW11.7 by 0.1 miles) as part of the National Water-Quality Assessment Program Appendix G Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0020133) issued to City of Las Vegas Appendix H Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0021261) issued to Clark County Water Reclamation District Appendix I Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0022098) issued to City of Henderson
+Impaired water bodies listed by the Nevada Division of Environmental Protection n on Nevada's final 2006 303(d) impaired waters list 4 Table 2.
+Fourteen relevant stream gages in the Las Vegas Valley that are operated and maintained by the U.S. Geological Survey 7 Table 3.
+The annual frequency that parameters are sampled/measured for the Mainstream Program1 2 Table 4.
+The annual frequency that parameters are sampled/measured for the Tributary Program1 3

+List of Appendices

+Appendix A Las Vegas Wash Water Quality Monitoring Programs Evaluation and Recommendations Appendix B Colorado River Basin Salinity Control Act Appendix C Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NEV2003504) issued to Clark County Parks and Recreation (referred to in the permit as Clark County Parks and Community Services) Appendix D Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NEV2003514) issued to Clark County Parks and Recreation (referred to in the permit as Clark County Parks and Community Services) Appendix E Nevada Division of Environmental Protection Permit (Permit No. NV0021911) for Authorization to Discharge from Municipal Separate Strom Sewer Systems to Waters of the United States under the National Pollution Discharge Eliminations System issued to the cities of Henderson, Las Vegas, and North Las Vegas, Clark County, and Clark County Regional Flood Control District Appendix F List of Water Quality Parameters Sampled in 2010/2011 by the U.S. Geological Survey at Station No. 094196783 (upstream of LW11.7 by 0.1 miles) as part of the National Water-Quality Assessment Program Appendix G Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0020133) issued to City of Las Vegas Appendix H Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0021261) issued to Clark County Water Reclamation District Appendix I Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0022098) issued to City of Henderson

-Appendix J Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0023647) issued to City of North Las Vegas Appendix K 2016 Plan for Monitoring Ambient Water Quality in Lake Mead and Las Vegas Wash; NPDES Permits NV0020133 City of Las Vegas, NV0021261 Clark County Water Reclamation District, and NV0022098 City of Henderson Appendix L Joint Funding Agreements between the U.S. Geological Survey and the Southern Nevada Water Authority, Clark County Regional Flood Control District, Clark County Water Reclamation District, and City of Henderson for Maintaining and Operating Stream Gages in the Las Vegas Valley Watershed Appendix M Lake Mead and Las Vegas Wash Water Quality Sampling Nomenclature Parameters for the Las Vegas Wash Mainstream and Tributary Program Appendix N Parameters for the Clark County Regional Flood Control District's Stormwater Appendix O Program
+- Appendix J Nevada Division of Environmental Protection Authorization to Discharge (Permit No. NV0023647) issued to City of North Las Vegas - Appendix K Lake Mead and the Las Vegas Wash Monitoring, 2024 Monitoring Plan, NPDES Permit Condition A.2.1 - Appendix L Joint Funding Agreements between the U.S. Geological Survey and the Southern Nevada Water Authority, Clark County Regional Flood Control District, Clark County Water Reclamation District, and City of Henderson for Maintaining and Operating Stream Gages in the Las Vegas Valley Watershed - Appendix M Lake Mead and Las Vegas Wash Water Quality Sampling Nomenclature - Appendix N Parameters for the Las Vegas Wash Mainstream and Tributary Program - Appendix O Parameters for the Clark County Regional Flood Control District's Stormwater Program